Stellar Escape from Globular Clusters. II. Clusters May Eat Their Own Tails: Summary and Future Work

-The main findings of this work, the second in our series on escape from GCs, are as follows: \begin{enumerate} \item We demonstrate that the Monte Carlo method, when treating energetically unbound bodies under the collisionless approximation in a full tidal field, can accurately reproduce known features of tidal tails/stellar streams.
-With further upgrades, it may even be able to match more sensitive regions just within the tidal boundary, where validity of the collisionless approximation is less certain. \item We examine for the first time the in-cluster survival timescale (escape timescale $\Delta t_{\rm esc}$) of PEs in a realistically evolving cluster potential.
-Along with acoounting roughly for ongoing two-body relaxation among PEs via the \cite{Giersz2008} $\alpha$ escape criterion, escape in this case occurs on a timescale of ${\approx}100\,\Myr$ instead of ${\approx}10\,\Gyr$ in the static, collisionless case. \item Accounting for cluster mass loss---and roughly for ongoing two-body relaxation among PEs---leads to a new scaling of $\Delta t_{\rm esc}$ with excess energy $\Etilde$.
-Specifically, $\Delta t_{\rm esc}\propto (\Etilde^{-0.1},\Etilde^{-0.4})$ for $\Etilde(\lesssim0.03,\gtrsim0.56)$, respectively---much shallower than the scaling $\Etilde\propto\Etilde^{-2}$ for an static cluster potential. \item We identify new behavior in the escape timescale arising from chaotic scattering theory.
-In particular, different characteristic $\Delta t_{\rm esc}$ within distinct locally smooth regions of the phase space basins for escape introduce successive plateaus in the $\Delta t_{\rm esc}$ distribution for $0.03 \lesssim\Etilde\lesssim 0.56$.
-This hinders a clean power-law scaling of $\Delta t_{\rm esc}$ on $\Etilde$ in this interval. \item We analyze for the first time the impact of return trajectories circumnavigating the Galactic center, demonstrating that doing so for a circular GC orbit in a smooth, spherical Galactic potential yields robust returning tidal tails on a timescale of ${\approx}10\,\Gyr$.
-Though a realistically time-dependent, asymmetric Galactic potential with significant perturbative substructure is likely to disperse such tails, they may be observable in proper motion space and could excellently constrain the history and substructure of the the Galaxy. \item The returning tails increase velocity dispersion in stellar streams by several $\kms$, an effect that is degenerate with the perturbative influence on streams by giant molecular clouds, the Galactic disk, and dark matter subhalos.
-This adds a further challenge to constraining dark matter subhalos based on stream heating. \end{enumerate} Finally, we thoroughly discuss potential improvement of escape physics in \texttt{CMC}.
-We argue that a delayed escape criterion allowing for continued participation of energetically unbound PEs in the cluster's collisional dynamics should be based on full trajectory integration rather than analytic scalings with $\Etilde$, due to the complex $\Etilde$ dependence above.
-However, while a delayed escape algorithm would conceivably improve \texttt{CMC}'s accuracy for asymmetric regions of the cluster between $0.6$ and $1$ tidal radius, it should have minimal impact on the morphology or speeds within tidal tails and elongated stellar streams.
+The main findings of this work, the second in our series on escape from GCs, are as follows: \begin{enumerate} \item We demonstrate that the H\'{e}non method can accurately reproduce known features of tidal tails and stellar streams from GCs on circular orbits within an unevolving, spherical Galactic potential.
+This is achieved by collisionlessly integrating the trajectories of potential escapers in the full tidal field. \item We examine for the first time the in-cluster survival timescale (escape timescale $\Delta t_{\rm esc}$) of PEs in a realistically evolving GC potential, and also account roughly for the impact of ongoing collisional dynamics on PEs via the \cite{Giersz2008} $\alpha$ escape criterion.
+Escape in this case occurs on a timescale of ${\approx}100\,\Myr$ instead of ${\approx}10\,\Gyr$ in the static, collisionless case. \item GC mass loss leads to a new scaling of $\Delta t_{\rm esc}$ with excess relative energy $\Etilde$---namely, $\Delta t_{\rm esc}\propto (\Etilde^{-0.1},\Etilde^{-0.4})$ for $\Etilde(\lesssim0.03,\gtrsim0.56)$, respectively---much shallower than the scaling $\Delta t_{\rm esc}\propto\Etilde^{-2}$ for a static GC potential. \item We highlight discreteness in the $\Delta t_{\rm esc}$ distribution arising from chaotic scattering.
+Different characteristic $\Delta t_{\rm esc}$ within distinct locally smooth regions of the phase space of PEs introduce successive plateaus in the $\Delta t_{\rm esc}$ distribution for $0.03 \lesssim\Etilde\lesssim 0.56$.
+This hinders a clean power-law scaling of $\Delta t_{\rm esc}$ on $\Etilde$ in this interval. \item We analyze for the first time the impact of return trajectories circumnavigating the Galactic center, finding they produce robust returning tidal tails on a timescale of ${\sim}10\,\Gyr$ for GCs at $\rgc=8,\kpc$ in our idealized circumstances.
+Though a realistically evolving Galaxy with significant substructure is likely to disperse such tails, they may eventually be observable in proper motion space and could excellently constrain the history and substructure of the Galaxy over longer timescales than typical streams.
+Returning tails may be more relevant for GCs in dwarf galaxies, where the timescale for low-$\Etilde$ escapers to return to the GC is much shorter. \item In our ideal case, the returning tails increase velocity dispersion in stellar streams by several $\kms$, an effect similar in magnitude to the perturbative influence on streams by giant molecular clouds, the Galactic disk, and dark matter subhalos.
+Though the velocity dispersion enhancement is likely much smaller for streams dispersed by a realistically evolving and substructured Galaxy, the boost to velocity dispersion may still be comparable to the ${\lesssim 0.5\,\kms}$ boost from other observing biases such as unresolved binaries. \end{enumerate}